-Though the Indenture of Trust requires this review, Section 34189(a) of the Health and Safety Code was recently amended by Senate Bill 107.
+Though the Indenture of Trust requires this review, Section 34189(a) of the Health and Safety Code was amended by Senate Bill 107 in the 2015-16 Legislative Session.
 Accordingly, the law now states that limitations on time and tax increment collections no longer apply if tax increment is still needed for enforceable obligations, including bond debt service.